 To assure code quality, developers apply gems that analyze their code and suggest improvements.
 Let’s see which gems our RubyGarage team prefers.

-The rails_best_practices gem is a static code metric tool that analyzes code to find code smells: pieces of code that aren’t technically bugs, but that may lead to software issues in the future.
+The rails_best_practices gem is a static code metric tool that analyzes code to find code smells: pieces of code that aren’t technically bugs but that may lead to software issues in the future.
 Rails_best_practices offers suggestions to improve your code – for example, suggesting the removal of tabs, annotation of models, or additional database indexes.
-You can share the results of analysis with your collaborators and track your results over time to see how your code has improved.
+You can share the analysis results with your collaborators and track your results over time to see how your code has improved.

 Another code analyzer – with the menacing name RuboCop – assures that your code conforms to the Ruby Style Guide.
 Style guide freaks and geeks adore RuboCop since it leaves no chance for style violations – they’re reported right in the command line.
-Some developers find this pretty annoying, but you can configure RuboCop to only show the refactoring suggestions you want it to.
-And the great thing about RuboCop is that it automatically fixes issues like line breaks, syntax, and amount of gaps.
+Some developers find this pretty annoying, but you can configure RuboCop to show only the refactoring suggestions you want.
+The great thing about RuboCop is that it automatically fixes issues like line breaks, syntax, and the amount of gaps.

 Errors happen all the time when you’re writing code.
 Whether you make a typo or a gem doesn’t integrate properly, you get unpleasant results.
 To eliminate these issues, there are a few handy tools we use for debugging errors in Ruby code.

 Last but not least, we must mention the Letter Opener gem, which allows you to preview emails sent from an application straight in your browser’s tab.
-This is quite useful for applications that send emails (for example, notifications) to multiple users, or in cases when you require quick email preview.
-With Letter Opener you don’t have to wait for an email to be delivered to your mailbox, but can quickly preview emails in your browser and make changes if necessary.
+This is quite useful for applications that send emails (for example, notifications) to multiple users or in cases when you require a quick email preview.
+With Letter Opener, you don’t have to wait for an email to be delivered to your mailbox but you can quickly preview emails in your browser and make changes if necessary.

 Authentication and Authorization

-Whether you’re building a social network, an ecommerce solution, or nearly any other kind of an application, you generally need to offer login functionality, which means you need to provide authentication and authorization.
-Some developers prefer to write their own user authentication and authorization solutions, but some developers use ready-to-go gems that save a whole bunch of time and effort.
+Whether you’re building a social network, an ecommerce solution, or nearly any other kind of application, you generally need to offer login functionality, which means you need to provide authentication and authorization.
+Some developers prefer to write their own user authentication and authorization solutions, but others use popular ready-to-go Ruby gems that save a whole bunch of time and effort.

 It’s hard to find a Ruby developer who hasn’t heard about the Devise gem.
+It is a flexible authentication solution for Rails based on Warden that should be used together with activeadmin or for monolithic applications.
 This monstrous gem, based on the Rails MVC stack, adds OmniAuth support to verify users, resetting passwords, if necessary, and storing passwords in the database to simplify authentication.
 Moreover, Devise tracks metrics including IP addresses and timestamps, expires user sessions after a specified period of time, and locks accounts in case of multiple failed login attempts.
 Devise can do even more for you – check their GitHub page for more details.

-In a nutshell, APIs are set of requirements for exchanging data between applications.
-You can log in to online stores with your Facebook account thanks to APIs, or look for nearby restaurants on Foursquare via Google Maps – also thanks to APIs.
+In a nutshell, APIs are sets of requirements for exchanging data between applications.
+You can log in to online stores with your Facebook account thanks to APIs or look for nearby restaurants on Foursquare via Google Maps – also thanks to APIs.
 Building APIs can sometimes be challenging, but in other cases only requires a few lines of code.

 When developing applications that store users’ personal information or financial details, it’s important to ensure data security.